 These confederations have a collaboration agreement.
 They often work closely together, especially in larger societal issues.

-This collaboration doesn’t prevent competition between.
+This collaboration doesn’t prevent competition between them.
 For example, STTK and AKAVA compete over members.
-A few years back STTK was larger of the two, but AKAVA has grown in recent years.
+A few years back STTK was larger of the two but AKAVA has grown in recent years.

 Employers are represented by four confederations.